Art world

 The art world comprises everyone involved in producing, commissioning, presenting, preserving, promoting, chronicling, criticizing, buying, and selling fine art.
 It is recognized that there are many art worlds, defined either by location or alternative definitions of fine art.
 Some may use the singular art world to refer only to the elite level of globalized fine art.
 The art world(s) are continually changing in response both to the creativity of those that create art and in response to social change.

 History

 Rather than being a term coined in the 20th century, the art world can be found in publications from the 19th century.
-The emergence of many of the elements, such as galleries, critics, and museums, as well as the term fine arts (Beaux Arts) date from the 18th century.
+The emergence of many of the elements, such as galleries, critics, and museums, as well as the term fine arts (Beaux Arts) dates from the 18th century.

 Sociological definition

 An art world, as with any segment of society, is defined in terms of mutually understood conventions (social norms, roles, and institutions) that are the basis for cooperative activity between members of a group who may not interact directly.

 Howard S. Becker describes an art world as "the network of people whose cooperative activity, organized via their joint knowledge of conventional means of doing things, produces the kind of artworks that the art world is noted for."
 Becker admits this definition is tautological, but it is useful in understanding how works of art are produced and consumed.

 Sarah Thornton, also a sociologist, describes the art world as "a loose network of overlapping subcultures held together by a belief in art".
 They span the globe but cluster in art capitals such as New York City, London, Los Angeles, and Berlin.